Sri Sri Durga Prasad Swamiji pradeshta Hanuman

 Sri Kothandaramar temple

 Today the temple for Sri Kothandarama is in Sri Subramania Sasthriar Road, [a great freedom fighter from Arani] more popularly known as Devikapuram road.
-Today this temple had been improved by Swamiji’s followers and other public.
+Today this temple has been improved by Swamiji’s followers and other public.
 The main deity of the temple is Sri Kothandarama along with his parivara.

 Swamiji’s daily routine

-Veera Sri Anjaneya Temple, Arani, TN Swamiji use to take his bath in the ‘Surya Kulam’ [சூர்ய குளம்] and first offer his prayers to Sri Hanuman in the bank of the tank.
+Veera Sri Anjaneya Temple, Arani, TN Swamiji used to take his bath in the ‘Surya Kulam’ [சூர்ய குளம்] and first offer his prayers to Sri Hanuman in the bank of the tank.
 Take permission from Him to go to Sri Rama temple for his day’s pooja.
-It was the daily practice of Swamiji to worship Sri Anjaneya in the banks of Surya tank first then proceed to Sri Rama pooja at Sri Kothandaramar temple.
+It was the daily practice of Swamiji to worship Sri Anjaneya on the banks of Surya tank first then proceed to Sri Rama pooja at Sri Kothandaramar temple.

 Temple for Sri Veera Anajaneya